Frequently Asked Questions

 Top Deliverability Questions from Email Marketers

-Navigating the inbox can be a challenge for email marketers.
+Navigating the inbox is a challenge for email marketers.
 Here are some of the most common questions we get from our clients, along with answers and information on services we offer to help you resolve the problems.

 Q: The emails we send are flagged and going into spam filters, but we’re not on any blacklists.
 What’s the problem?

 A: There are small things you can do to ensure that your emails don’t end up in the spam folder.
 It’s important to evaluate what percentage of your lists belong to each provider (Gmail, Hotmail, Yahoo, Apple, etc.).
 Each provider uses different filters to decide where your emails are placed.
 User engagement is a large part of why emails land in spam.
-If you continue to send to these users–and you are already in the spam folder–it’s inevitable that you will find yourself on a blacklist if there is no remediation.
+If you continue to send to unengaged users it’s inevitable that you will find yourself on a blacklist if there is no remediation.
 Go through your lists and remove unengaged users and bounced recipients, also check your content for spammy words in your subject lines and content.
 You should double check that your images are sized correctly; if they are too large or too small, they can be filtered as spam.

 Q: Which words do email filters consider spam?